drovani/rovaninet-gridsome/posts/2017/2017-01-26-Illusions-of-Queues-and-Buses.md

 }
 ```

-A bit of magic happens on lines 28 and 29 &mdash; in order to retrieve an arbitrary object for later consumption, the command needs to be serialized.
+A bit of magic happens on lines 28 and 29 — in order to retrieve an arbitrary object for later consumption, the command needs to be serialized.
 Additionally, to allow it to be deserialized later, the full AQN of the class should be kept handy.
 The actual work is done in lines 36 and 37, which get the command handler that has already been globally registered, and then calls the `Handle` method.
 Since nothing happens asynchronously, the queue is fully able to assume that returning control back to it means the command has been handled.
 Updating the `HandleOn` property closes that loop.

 ## SqlEventBus